city

 • Billing your clients: Spend less time preparing, editing, finalizing, and printing invoices.
 When you automate the legal billing process with Smokeball, you can make easy-to-read and easy-to-send invoices.
 Your accounting team will love the powerful integrations with LawPay and Quickbooks Online, among others.

-In your law practice, there is nothing more valuable than your time.
-Although many law firms utilize a billable hours chart to calculate hours, this tool is limited and does not directly track time.
-Legal practice management software is far more effective in tracking all of your time – and then automatically calculating that time for you.
-Because tracking is done as you go (and on the go), you won’t miss out on opportunities to bill.
+Legal practice management software is far more effective in tracking all of your time — and then automatically calculating that time for you.
+Because tracking is done as you go (and on-the-go), you won’t miss out on opportunities to bill.
 With just a single click, you can bill your clients for tasks and communications.

 The billable hour is a critical part of most law firm’s ability to do business.
-Policies, training, and incentives are often created to improve the utilization of billable hours.
+Policies, training, and incentives are created to improve the utilization of billable hours.
 It’s important that law firms devise effective strategies for getting the most out of their billable hours while helping both lawyers and their clients understand just how law firms bill.

 Ready to see why so many law firms love Smokeball?
 Contact us to request your free demo today.